Labial & Vaginal Reconstruction

 Some women may feel as though their genitalia does not look “normal”.
 The appearance of enlarged or distorted labia may also diminish confidence and reduce libido leading to avoiding sexual intercourse.
 This may also have an effect on a woman’s intimate relationships.

-Childbirth and aging
+Childbirth and ageing

 Childbirth may also cause damage to the labia, resulting in tearing, stretching, gaps or scarring.
 This may leave a woman feeling self-conscious about its appearance, which could be having a detrimental effect on her relationships.
 Aging may also cause the labia to increase in size or lose tone.
 Labial reconstruction can help restore the normal appearance of the labia, but this is not always guaranteed.